merhuman/Essential-Links/[Rust] Bevy setup guidelines.md

 Then rerun command <code>cargo run</code> and do the rest of instruction in Bevy setup link.
 If you encounter error while compiling again, follow the link below instruction and try again.

-After compiling, to debug follow the setup in this link below to create launch.json configuration:
+After compiling, to create launch.json for debugging in console follow this guidelines:
 [Debugging Rust with VS Code](https://dev.to/rogertorres/debugging-rust-with-vs-code-11dj)

+Here is the takeaway.
 ```
 // File copied from MacOS X
 {